 What to see in Bellver de Cerdanya

-Visiting the old and discovering everything it has to tell us is one of those things that is worth doing from time to time.
-And if history is what we want to see, we can't think of a better place than Bellver de Cerdanya.
-A municipality in the province of Lleida full of monuments, towers and churches, many of them declared as Asset of Cultural Interest by UNESCO.
+Visiting ancient history and discovering everything it has to tell us is one of those things that is worth doing from time to time.
+And if history is what we want to see, we can't think of any better place than Bellver de Cerdanya.
+A municipality in the province of Lleida full of monuments, towers and churches, many of them declared Asset of Cultural Interest by UNESCO.

-Obviously, we will need a place nearby to rest and settle down, and that is where the Hotel Terminus it suits us perfect.
-Thanks to its modern style, we will have a fully comfortable and welcoming resting place, where we can begin to prepare our visit to the past.
+Obviously, we will need a nearby place to rest and settle in, and that is where the Hotel Terminus It suits us perfectly.
+Thanks to its modern style, we will have a completely comfortable and welcoming resting place, where we can begin to prepare our visit to the past.

 In today's blog, we present the places you have to see in Bellver de Cerdanya.